ocharles/blog/posts/2013-12-17-24-days-of-hackage-unordered-containers.md

 ---
-title: 24 Days of Hackage: unordered-containers
+title: "24 Days of Hackage: unordered-containers"
 ---

 [Last year](/posts/2012-12-06-containers.html) we looked at the